Who doesn’t love road trips?

 Oddly, her manner of speaking reminds me (again) of Ms. Perky (Allison Janney) in 10 Things I Hate About You.
 Whatever, you should see that old-but-gold movie.

-And since I have already deviated from the topic, seriously, check it out for yourself and tell me my ears are lying to me.
+And since I’ve already deviated from the topic, seriously, check it out for yourself and tell me my ears are lying.

 2. 60-Second Science (Scientific American)